 Item No. 6 – Title Resolution Deadline.
 This is the date by which all matters concerning title objections must be rectified by.
 This date can run up to the day of closing.

 Item No. 7 – Right of First Refusal Deadline.
 Is this a built-in “24-hour first right of refusal”?
 No, don’t be confused by the similarity in names.
-This deadline applies if there is an outside entity (for example, an HOA) who retains the right to approve the Contract.
+This deadline applies if an outside entity (for example, an HOA) retains the right to approve the Contract.
 Such rights would be outlined in HOA documents and could potentially expire.
-There are areas of Colorado that are more affected by this situation, but in general this Section most typically applies to neighborhoods governed by an HOA.
-When in doubt, allow 5-7 days from date of offer and/or acceptance for the Seller to investigate as necessary.
+Some areas of Colorado are more affected by this situation, but generally, this Section most typically applies to neighborhoods governed by an HOA.
+When in doubt, allow 5-7 days from the date of offer and/or acceptance for the Seller to investigate as necessary.
 Note: Putting in a short deadline with the idea of “getting it over with before anyone notices” does not work in this case.
 If the Right of First Refusal has not been waived in writing or expired by this deadline, the Contract terminates, as opposed to the condition just going away.

 Item No. 8 – Association Documents Deadline.
 Keep in mind that association documents are not recorded.
 If the Listing Broker has made little or no effort in gathering these documents, it could take easily 7-14 days depending on the cooperation of the HOA manager.
 Some of our Closing/Title Companies do make an effort to assist in collecting association (or Common Interest Community) Documents, but contractually the responsibility falls on the Seller, if applicable.

 Item No. 9 – Association Documents Objection Deadline.
 Keeping in mind that this could be a substantial amount of paperwork, and that the Buyer may wish to ask questions of the HOA, allow 5-7 days after the CIC Documents Deadline, again depending on the length of your transaction period.